martinbean/cakephp-geocoding-plugin/README.md

-# CakePHP Geocodable Behavior
+# CakePHP Geocoder Plugin

-This is a simple model behavior plugin that adds latitude and longitude values to your records.
-This is good for representing physical locations such as stores, venues etc.

-## Preparation

-Before you use the behavior, you need to add two columns to your database table: `latitude` and `longitude`.
-These should be of `DECIMAL(10,6)` data type.
+This plugin adds a geocoder controller component and model behavior to your CakePHP application.

 ## Installation